Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 uint32_t status = proxy->getProperty("status").onInterface("org.sdbuscpp.Concatenator");
 ```

-Getting a property in asynchronous manner is also possible, in both callback-based and future-based way, by calling `IProxy::getPropertyAsync()` method:
+Getting a property in asynchronous manner is also possible, in both callback-based and future-based way, by calling `IProxy::getProperty()` method overload with `async_t` tag parameter:

 ```c++
 // Callback-based method: